 MSW Admission Information

 The following requirements and procedures governing admission to the Office of Graduate Education and the Myron B. Thompson School of Social Work, University of Hawaiʻi at Mānoa, are subject to change without prior notice.
-Prospective students should always consult the most current UH Mānoa Catalog and Myron B. Thompson School of Social Work Bulletin before applying for admission.
+Prospective students should always consult the most current UH Mānoa Catalog and Myron B. Thompson School of Social Work Website before applying for admission.

 To be considered for admission to the MSW program on a full-time or part-time basis in the Myron B. Thompson School of Social Work, applicants are required to: